JasperBroeck/Easy-Arch/docs/contributing.md

 ---

 ## **How to Contribute**
-We use **GitHub** to manage and host the Easy Arch Wiki.
+We use **GitHub** to manage and host the Easy Arch Wiki with [Docsify](https://docsify.js.org/) under the hood for the Wiki look.
 You can contribute by:
 1. **Forking the Repository:**
    Clone the project to your local machine and make updates or additions.